Hitting and Harvesting Pumpkins: Introduction

-We provide in Section~\ref{sec:combinatorial} an algorithm that approximates both the \textsc{Min} $c$-\textsc{Cover} and the \textsc{Max} $c$-\textsc{Packing} problems to within a $\mathcal{O}(\log n)$ factor for every fixed $c \geq 1$.
-Note that this algorithm matches the best existing algorithms for \textsc{Max} $c$-\textsc{Packing} for $c=2$~\cite{KNS+07}.
-For the \textsc{Min} $c$-\textsc{Cover} problem, our result is only a slight improvement on the $\mathcal{O}(\log^{3/2} n)$-approximation algorithm given in~\cite{FLM+11}.
-However, for the \textsc{Max} $c$-\textsc{Packing} problem, there was no approximation algorithm known before except for the $c\leq 2$ case.
-Also, let us remark that, for $c \geq2$ and every fixed $\varepsilon > 0$, \textsc{Max} $c$-\textsc{Packing} is quasi-NP-hard to approximate to within a $\mathcal{O}(\log^{1/2 - \varepsilon} n)$ factor: For $c=2$ this was shown by Friggstad and Salavatipour~\cite{FrSa11}, and their result can be extended to the case $c>2$ in the following straightforward way: given an instance $G$ of \textsc{Max} $2$-\textsc{Packing}, we build an instance of \textsc{Max} $c$-\textsc{Packing} by replacing each edge of $G$ with $c-1$ parallel edges.
+We provide in Section~\ref{sec:combinatorial} an algorithm that approximates both the \textsc{Min} $c$-\textsc{Hit} and the \textsc{Max} $c$-\textsc{Pack} problems to within a $\mathcal{O}(\log n)$ factor for every fixed $c \geq 1$.
+Note that this algorithm matches the best existing algorithms for \textsc{Max} $c$-\textsc{Pack} for $c=2$~\cite{KNS+07}.
+For the \textsc{Min} $c$-\textsc{Hit} problem, our result is only a slight improvement on the $\mathcal{O}(\log^{3/2} n)$-approximation algorithm given in~\cite{FLM+11}.
+However, for the \textsc{Max} $c$-\textsc{Pack} problem, there was no approximation algorithm known before except for the $c\leq 2$ case.
+Also, let us remark that, for $c \geq2$ and every fixed $\varepsilon > 0$, \textsc{Max} $c$-\textsc{Pack} is quasi-NP-hard to approximate to within a $\mathcal{O}(\log^{1/2 - \varepsilon} n)$ factor.
+For $c=2$ this was shown by Friggstad and Salavatipour~\cite{FrSa11}, and their result can be extended to the case $c>2$ in the following straightforward way.
+Given an instance $G$ of \textsc{Max} $2$-\textsc{Pack}, we build an instance of \textsc{Max} $c$-\textsc{Pack} by replacing each edge of $G$ with $c-1$ parallel edges.
+This approximation preserving transformation shows that \textsc{Max} $c$-\textsc{Pack} is quasi-NP-hard to approximate to within a $\mathcal{O}(\log^{1/2 - \varepsilon} n)$ factor for any $c\geq 2$.

-The main ingredient of our approximation algorithm is the following combinatorial result: We show that every $n$-vertex graph $G$ either contains a small $c$-pumpkin-model or has a structure that can be reduced in polynomial time, giving a smaller equivalent instance for both the \textsc{Min} $c$-\textsc{Cover} and the \textsc{Max} $c$-\textsc{Packing} problems.
+The main ingredient of our approximation algorithm is the following combinatorial result: We show that every $n$-vertex graph $G$ either contains a small $c$-pumpkin-model or has a structure that can be reduced in polynomial time, giving a smaller equivalent instance for both the \textsc{Min} $c$-\textsc{Hit} and the \textsc{Max} $c$-\textsc{Pack} problems.
 Here by a ``small'' $c$-pumpkin-model, we mean a model of size at most $f(c)\cdot \log n$ for some function $f$ independent of $n$.
 This result extends one of Fiorini {\it et al.}~\cite{FJP10}, who dealt with the case $c=3$.